firasmidani/phenotypic-characterization/README.md

 See `instructions.pdf`.
 At the very bare minimum, you need a ```data``` folder and your data files should be saved inside it.
 Each data file should be structured as wells x time.
 The first column must be your Well ID (i.e. A1, B1, ...
 H11, H12).

-## How to run AMiGA and pass arguments via text files
+## How to run AMiGA and pass arguments via text files?

 See `instructions.pdf` for information on how to format your input data and pass arguments via text file.